payu-india/CMS-Chatbot/docs/Chargeback/webhooks-for-chargeback/index.md

 * Chargeback status is changed
 * Chargeback amount is changed

 To create webhooks using Dashboard, refer to [Create a Chargeback Webhook](doc:create-a-chargeback-webhook) > [Using Dashboard](doc:create-a-chargeback-webhook#using-dashboard).
-To updarte or delete an existing webhook, refer to:
+To update or delete an existing webhook, refer to:

 * [Update a Webhook](doc:update-a-webhook)
 * [Delete a Webhook](doc:delete-a-webhook-on-dashboard)